-If you don’t make sales, you won’t have a business.
+If you don’t make sales, you

 on your ability to sell.
 It has been said that if you cannot sell an idea you are no better off than a person without an idea.